raine2703/Git-Commands/README.md

-# Notes from Git Courses
+# Notes from git courses